Pushdy/react-native-pushdy/README.md

 Push notification require very deep integration, additional setup is required to support handy feature:

 NOTE: You need to complete [Pushdy configuration](#Pushdy-configuration) to receive push notification

-Prerequisite:
-- react-native@0.61.x and above.
-The reasons:
-    - 0.5x was not tested yet, and too old to support
-    - 0.60.x does not support `use_frameworks!`, and WritableMap, ReadableMap have breaking changes from 0.60 to 0.61

 #### Android